ReiCode28/Spring-Boot-Rest-API-With-AWSDynamoDB-ReactJS/README.md

 Todo List Application
 =====================

+Welcome to my project!
 This is the backend for a Todo List application that allows users to create, read, update, and delete tasks.
 The application is built using Spring Boot and DynamoDB.
-The frontend will be built using React.js
+The frontend will be built using React.js.
+With this App, users can effortlessly manage their tasks and events, helping them stay organized and on top of their to-do list.

 Technologies Used
 -----------------